tensorflow/swift/docs/PythonInteroperability.md

 As mentioned above, our current implementation of the Python interoperability library is available on GitHub in the [Python.swift](https://github.com/apple/swift/blob/tensorflow/stdlib/public/Python/Python.swift) file.
 In practice, we have found that it works nicely for many use cases.
 However, a few things that are missing that we need to continue developing and figure out:

-We need to implement support for the [@dynamicCallable feature](https://gist.github.com/lattner/a6257f425f55fe39fd6ac7a2354d693d), improving the call-side syntax, just like we improved member lookup.
 Python slicing is more general than Swift’s slicing syntax.
 Right now you can get full access to it through the `Python.slice(a, b, c)` function.
 However, we should wire in the  normal `a...b` range syntax from Swift, and it might be interesting to consider implementing striding operators as an extension to that basic range syntax.
 We need to investigate and settle on the right model to use for subclassing of Python classes.
 There is currently no way to make a struct like `PyValue` work with tuple pattern matching, so we use projection properties like `.tuple2`.
 If this becomes a problem in practice, we can investigate adding this to Swift, but we currently don’t think it will be enough of a problem to be worth solving in the near term.